robdevops/finbot/README.md

 ```
 ./price.py [premarket|midsession|interday|days (int)]
 ```
-When scheduled (Cron), the mode must be passed as an execution argument.
+When scheduled (Cron), the mode must be passed as an execution argument:
 * If `premarket` is passed, it only reports on pre/post market price movements.
 * If `midsession` is passed, it only reports for markets currently in session.
 This is intended to run from Cron to provide mid-session alerts for big price movements of your holdings.
 For example, it could be run twice per day 12 hours apart, to capture markets in different timezones.
-It can also be run through the interactive bot  as shown below.
 * If `interday` is passed, it reports current price against the previous market close.
 * If an integer [i] is passed, it reports current price against [i] days ago.

 Interactive trigger (pre-market):
-Interactively, you can also optionally specify the number of days to compare against.
 ```
 .premarket [percent]
 ```